jeancochrane/jeancochrane.com/content/blog/chicago-park-show.md

 3500 watts turned out to be more than enough to power two PA speakers, one monitor, and four amps.
-We ran the generator on the low-power "eco-mode" and ran it continuously from about 3pm to 7pm, which used up about half of the gas in the tank.
+We ran the generator on the low-power "eco-mode" and ran it continuously from 3pm to 7pm, which used up half of the gas in the tank.

 ### Power strips and extension cords